privacypatterns/patterns/patterns/Informed-Secure-Passwords.md

 <!-- The situations in which the pattern may apply.-->
 <!-- Aspects which constrain the solution, but are not modified by it.
 They affect the impact of different forces.-->

 Credentials are required by numerous services (and products) in order to ensure that only authenticated and authorized users have access to certain features.
 Controllers typically provide authentication mechanisms in the form of usernames and passwords.
 Although these provide a weak form of security when used incorrectly, they are more convenient for users than many less popular and more secure alternatives.
 Controllers often try to circumvent the shortcomings of passwords by encouraging users to change them frequently, use stronger variations, check them, and prevent disclosure and reuse.
 However users make use of many services, and use many passwords, thus discouraging proper application.
+This misapplication can result in personal data being accessed by unauthorized persons.

 ## Problem
 <!-- The problem a pattern addresses, including a list of forces describing why a problem might be difficult to solve.-->